Ugochukwuodinaka/NCDC-Covid-19-Data-Analysis/README.md

 ### Objectives:
-- To compile and analyze the data on the number of Covid-19 tests conducted by individual states across Nigeria.
+- Compilation of Covid-19 tests for individual states in Nigeria.
-- To systematically gather and assess information regarding the number of confirmed Covid-19 cases reported by each state in Nigeria.
+- To systematically collect and appraise data on the figure of reported covid-19 cases from each state in Nigeria.
-- To accurately track and monitor the number of active Covid-19 cases present in each state of Nigeria.
+- To keep the record same for all Covid-19 cases available in their states.
-- To document and analyze data pertaining to the number of Covid-19 recoveries reported by individual states across Nigeria.
+- Record and aggregate data on the reported number of Covid-19 recoveries per state in Nigeria.
-- To meticulously record and analyze the number of Covid-19 related deaths reported by each state within Nigeria.
+- Keeping daily started tabulation of number of deaths from Covid-19 that each Nigerian state reported
-- To develop an interactive geospatial map illustrating the distribution of confirmed Covid-19 cases and Covid-19 related deaths across the various states of Nigeria.
+- Interactive geospatial map that shows the distribution of confirmed Covid-19 cases and deaths across the states of Nigeria.

 ### Expected Outcomes: